 This system has been driving me a little nuts.
 I was super excited about it, got there on the first day to try it out, and then was shocked and disappointed by the crazy suggestions.
 Okay, I'm rather fair and tend toward the cool side of neutral.
 I have surface redness that probably skews my results, so I can't totally blame the machine.
 But Color IQ put me in some really atrocious matches!
 I got R106, which is several shades darker than I have ever used -- in several brands.

 For instance, I was directed to Rich Vanilla in Laura Mercier Mineral Foundation, when I wear Real Sand.
-I got Natural in Bobbi Brown, when I have always worn Sand.
+I got Natural in Bobbi Brown, where my best match is Cool Sand.
 (The nearby Bobbi rep about laughed her head off.)
 In Urban Decay, I went from 2 to 3.5.
 None of these changes made me happy or felt right.
 I thought they all looked muddy and horrible.
 Trying a shade lighter, R105, I went home with a sample of a very ugly pinkish Korres foundation.
 Yikes!
 I don't go for heavy foundation, but I do think I need a bit of yellow to counteract my redness.
-I have gone on the website to plug in different foundations in hopes of figuring it all out, but without success.
+I have gone on the website to plug in different foundations in hopes of figuring it all out, but without much success.

 Which is not to say that others won't get some insight from it, but it Color IQ does not seem to know how to diagnose your true colors if you have a problem with redness.
 And sometimes you just need a person with the guts to say, "Whoops!"

-Bobbi Brown Sand is 5Y02!
-It doesn't "match" my skin at all, but it looks better on me than most any other foundation I've tried.
+Bobbi Brown Cool Sand is 4Y02!
+It doesn't "match" my skin at all, but it looks better on me than many other foundations I've tried.

 This just isn't right.
 I got many different codes by searching on sephora website for foundations i've used before.
 None of the codes are the same.
 Right now I still couldn't figure out the reasoning behind the color chart.
 At first i thought horizontally Y stands for yellow tone and R stands for red tone, vertically the numbers indicate the the shade of your skin from fair to dark.
 So for example a 2Y06 should be yellower than 1Y06.
 However, I was mistaken.
 When I searched for hourglass veil fluid makeup foundation.
 The shade nude (described as fair to medium with a neutral undertone on sephora website) was a match of 1Y06, while ivory (fair with pink undertone) was a match for 2Y06.